Installing and Using Java Compiler on Windows 7 (or Later)

 the tool that shows file folders and files on your file system

 At this point go back to the previous page where you clicked

-on Installation Instructions under JDK 7 Docs.
+on Installation Instructions under Java SE 8u20.
 We

 will develop Java programs.
-Click on JDK Installation
+Click on JDK (not

 - Go to the Running the JDK Installer section and follow

-if you like.
-(Some parts of the instructions on the SUN/Oracle
+instead if you like.
+(Some parts of the instructions on the

-website may not apply to your situation.
-So, I wrote the
+SUN/Oracle website may not apply to your situation.
+So, I wrote

 Windows 7 machine.)